Spyro24/fanl_yp-Block-Remover/readme.md

 # fanl_yp Antivir

-A Python tool to clean your created game files infected by undeletable or corrupted blocks, allowing recovery without affecting any level data.
+A Python tool to clean your game files thats are infected by undeletable or corrupted blocks, allowing recovery without affecting any level data.

 ## Overview